e1himself/morphdown/README.md

 ## Motivation

 There are plenty of Markdown editors available on the web.
 Most of them are online.
-There some editors that work in a desktop environment and can edit local files.
+There are some editors that work in a desktop environment and can edit local files.
 They're mostly not really hackable (i.e. one cannot easily adopt it for his needs).

 [Morkdown](https://github.com/rvagg/morkdown) is really beautiful exception of that: it uses javascript and is easily hackable.
-I (as a PHP developer) wanted to have the same editor but with PHP
+I (as a PHP developer) wanted to have the same editor but with PHP.

 ## Under the hood